mtvSolar Community Giveback Program

 If the non-profit has bigger solar dreams, we include the installation of an over-sized inverter and additional racking to allow for easy system growth beyond the initial installation for even more clean energy and savings.

 Any non-profit organization, typically including HOA community centers and places of worship (churches, synagogues, and mosques), are eligible to participate.
-Our only three rules are the non-profit must have roof space to fit the system, must have a champion who we can work with to ensure success, and must be within 1 hour of our Berkeley Springs office (we want these projects to be a part of our local community).
+Our only three rules are the non-profit must have roof space to fit the system, must have a champion who we can work with to ensure success, and must be within about 1 hour of our Berkeley Springs office (we want these projects to be a part of our local community).

 If you would like to start a conversation about a Community Give Back Program at your non-profit organization or place of worship – select the programs you are interested in when you request an estimate for your solar project or email Danny Chiotos, our program coordinator.

 This approach has been successful as the below projects have had no-cost to the non-profit solar installed on their roofs:

 Friendsville, Maryland – The Friendsville Fire Hall – https://www.friendsville.city/friendsville-volunteer-fire-department

 Friendsville Fire Department’s mission is to protect and enhance the quality of life for all citizens and visitors from the adverse effects of natural and man-made emergencies.
 Our goal is to provide a protection program through a cost-efficient approach to emergency response, fire code application and public fire education.The Friendsville Volunteer Fire Department is prepared 24/7 to preserve life and minimize damage, respond to hazards or disaster events by providing the necessary assistance and emergency support functions as well as establish a recovery system that will return the community to its normal state of affairs.

 The Laurel Center of Winchester, VA – http://www.thelaurelcenter.org/